canmet-energy/btap_ml/docs/usage/preprocessing.rst

    Update the input parameters to point to the appropriate input files.
    Check :py:mod:`preprocessing` for full detail description of each parameter.

-Aside from supporting optional different files for electricity and gas, if you have mutliple input files they need to be manually combined before passing them as input.
+Aside from supporting optional files for electricity and gas, if you have mutliple input files to combine, they need to be manually combined before passing them as input.

 What this does